KeithRieck/PixelStrip_MicroPython/documentation/p010_micropython_setup.md

 ![led_setup](./img/led_setup_50.png)

 Now try setting up this circuit on your breadboard.
 The resistor can be any size, and should be connected to GPIO pin 16.
 Note that the LED has a long wire and a short wire; the short wire should connect to the blue ground rail and the long wire should be connected near the resistor.
-After you have this working, try adding a second or a third LED
+Next, try adding more LEDs

 ```python
 from machine import Pin